Self-similar measures associated to a homogeneous system of three maps: Introduction

 We have finished stating the main results of this paper in the setting of IFS's consisting of three maps.
 With the exceptions of Theorems \ref{th:BV1} and \ref{th:large-lambda}, we prove our results in greater generality.
 We introduce this more general framework in Section \ref{sc:general-setting}.

 Theorems \ref{th:BV2}, \ref{th:EO} and \ref{th:large-lambda} are not routine generalizations of the corresponding results in \cite{BV-transcendent} and \cite{Var-Bernoulli}.
 In the setting of three maps, new phenomena arise leading to very significant new difficulties in the arguments.
-Some of these have been highlighted in recent examples of Baker \cite{Bak-super-exponential} and B\'ar\'any, K\"aenm\"aki \cite{BK-super-exponential} of IFS's without exact overlap that have very bad separation properties.
+Some of these have been highlighted in recent examples of Baker \cite{Bak-super-exponential} (see also \cite{Baker_sup_exp_II}) and B\'ar\'any, K\"aenm\"aki \cite{BK-super-exponential} of IFS's without exact overlap that have very bad separation properties.
+Other similar examples have later been obtained by Chen \cite{Chen_sup_exp}.
 We believe that the main contributions of this paper are not the above results themselves but the new concepts and techniques we introduce to address the new difficulties.
 We discuss the outline of our arguments and highlight the new techniques in the next section.